Material: Tasar fabric

 Weight: 0.1 kg

-A special pudding made from rice called “Chateau Pitha” was offered to the deities.
-The Chateau Amavasya festival is also celebrated as an agricultural festival of the farmers.
-This day’s farmers go to their peddy fields and pray to yield good crops.
+A special rice pudding made from rice called “Chateau Pitha” is being offered to the deities.
+The Chateau Amavasya is celebrated through the state as an agricultural festival of the farmer.
+On this day the farmer worships his peddy field and prays to yield a good crop.

-Care: Use a dry soft brush to clean the painting, gently wipe the surface.
+Care: Use a soft brush or cloth to dust the painting.